YEAR ONE : STUDIO YEAR

 Lasercutting / 3D printing

-COMMUNITY OUTREACH PROJECT ILP is engaged with our community via a mentored partnership project.
-Writers in Baltimore Schools students write poetry that is then illustrated by Year One ILP students.
+WRITERS IN BALTIMORE SCHOOLS ILP is engaged with our community via a mentored partnership project with Johns Hopkins Writers in Baltimore Schools program.
+Their students write poetry that are illustrated by Year One ILP students.
 The poem and illustration are designed as posters and projected on the Baltimore LED Art Board.
 The student collaborators meet at a project launch reception.
 Other community outreach projects have included Words on Wheels (Baltimore City MTA) and Womanly Magazine.

 ENTREPRENEURSHIP This course engages students in conceiving, prototyping and fabricating a unique artist product.
-Students learn to write a creative brief, create a pitch, research materials, learn about branding and markets, and promotion.
-Products are sold on a number of platforms including MICA’s Art Market.
+Students learn to write a creative brief, create a pitch, research materials and costs, and learn about branding, markets and promotion.
+Products are sold on platforms including MICA’s Art Market and MoCCA Fest in NY.

 CONCEIVE / ARTICULATE / FABRICATE Students start with sketching, then they present their ideas to the cohort for feedback.
 Materials and suppliers are researched, and prototypes made.
 Students finish with the fabrication of 25 copies of their product.

-BRIEF / PITCH / BRANDING Learning how to devise a brief and a pitch of you project translate later into making a concise description of the student’s Thesis Brief.
-Branding helps students locate the “story” of their product and brings clarity to the student’s reason for creating it.
+BRIEF / PITCH / BRANDING Learning how to devise a brief and a pitch of the project translates later into making a concise description of the student’s Creative Brief and Elevator Pitch.
+Branding helps students locate the “story” of their product and bring clarity to their reason for creating it.

-ART MARKET MICA’s 4-day winter marketplace is where students, faculty and staff sell artist products.
-MFA Illustration Practice has a specially designed kiosk to display their work.
+ART MARKET MICA’s 2-day winter marketplace is where students, faculty and staff sell artist products.
+MFA Illustration Practice has two specially designed kiosks to display their work.
 All ILP students are required to participate.